v4resk/red-book/redteam/evasion/living-off-the-land/file-executions.md

 Note that other tools can be used for file executions.
 We suggest visiting the [LOLBAS](https://lolbas-project.github.io/)[ ](https://lolbas-project.github.io/)project to check them out.
 {% endhint %}

+{% hint style="danger" %}
+Note that other Leav off the Land techniques can be found in the [Weaponization section](../../weapon/README.md).
+{% endhint %}

 ## References